Tembo FM

 17 December 2025, 11:21 am

-Assistant RDC Oguti Geoffrey together with the community member
+Assistant RDC Oguti Geoffrey with community members.

 By Otim Moses

-The Labongo Layamo Sub-county LC3 Chairperson, Mr. Ayela Thomas Stumba, has appealed to the Uganda People’s Defence Forces (UPDF) to deploy a security unit in the sub-county to help curb rising crime, particularly livestock theft.
+The Labongo Layamo Sub county LC3 Chairperson, Mr Ayela Thomas Stumba, has appealed to the Uganda People’s Defence Forces (UPDF) to deploy a security unit in the sub county to help curb rising crime, particularly livestock theft.